bbc/sqs-consumer/.github/CONTRIBUTING.md

 - If you're unsure if a feature would make a good addition, you can always [create an issue](https://github.com/bbc/sqs-consumer/issues/new) first.
 Raising an issue before creating a pull request is recommended.
 - We aim for 100% test coverage.
 Please write tests for any new functionality or changes.
 - Any API changes should be fully documented.
 - Make sure your code meets our linting standards.
-Run `npm run lint` to check your code.
+Run `pnpm lint` to check your code.
 - Maintain the existing coding style.
 - Be mindful of others when making suggestions and/or code reviewing.